lspaulucio/product-categorization-ijcnn-2020/README.md

-# product-categorization-ijcnn-2020
+# Product Categorization by Title Using Deep Neural Networks as Feature Extractor

-Product Categorization by Title Using Deep Neural Networks as Feature Extractor
+In construction